mrvollger/rustybam/README.md

-    help        Prints this message or the help of the given subcommand(s) liftover    liftover target sequence coordinates onto query sequence using a PAF nucfreq     Get the freqs of each bp at each position. stats       Get percent identity stats from a sam/bam/cram or PAF (add --paf) suns        Extract the intervals in a genome (fasta) that are made up of SUNs
+    help        Prints this message or the help of the given subcommand(s) liftover    liftover target sequence coordinates onto query sequence using a PAF nucfreq     Get the freqs of each bp at each position. repeat      Report the longest repeat length at every position in a fasta. stats       Get percent identity stats from a sam/bam/cram or PAF (add --paf) suns        Extract the intervals in a genome (fasta) that are made up of SUNs
 ```